emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Therefore, PCC carries safety stock to be able to meet retailers service level requirement.

-If PCC inventory falls to a particular level, then this triggers an action to replenish that particular inventory stock.
+When PCC inventory falls to a particular level, this triggers an action to replenish that particular inventory.

-It is a minimum amount of an item which a firm holds in stock, such that, when stock falls to this amount, the item must be reordered
+In this case, PCC creates a manufacturing order from the manufacturing plant for replenishment.

 PCC's objective is to identify inventory management policy to maximize their